crossplane/crossplane/design/one-pager-configuration-stacks.md

 It is important that the design puts forward:

-* A way for infrastructure owners to write their configuration sets with reconciliation easier than writing a controller from scratch.
+* A base boilerplate tooling where creating a new configuration set that has a controller is as easy as changing the YAML files.
 * An easy way for users to deploy a set of pre-defined configurations that has a controller which reconciles the set of the resources deployed.